theupdateframework/python-tuf/tuf/interposition/README.md

 ### Seattle + TUF

-We have a private demonstration of the [Seattle](https://seattle.cs.washington.edu/) software updater over TUF, which we expect to publish soon.
+We have a demonstration of the [Seattle](https://seattle.cs.washington.edu/) software updater over TUF, which we expect to publish soon.

 ### PyPI + TUF + pip